-We regret to announce that the 63rd IATSS Forum, scheduled from September to November 2020, has been canceled for the following reasons.
+Under the current circumstance of the strict cross-border travel restriction, participants from respective countries cannot enter Japan.
+We, therefore, regret to announce that the 63rd IATSS Forum, scheduled from September to November 2021, has been canceled.

 IATSS Forum nurtures young professionals in Asia who will play a leading role in their region and the world in the future.